LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 Notice that during the P2P position, users are out of the pool and thus seamlessly have a P2P position with a utilization rate of 100%.
-Since Morpho moves the positions out of Compound when the borrower requires a match, the matched supplier does not need to share the rewards with the rest of the pool.
+Since LQG moves the positions out of Compound when the borrower requires a match, the matched supplier does not need to share the rewards with the rest of the pool.
 Thus, coming back to the example for rates on ETH, there is a win-win with near 1.4% for both the supply and borrow APY,